Bulls**t Jobs (Part 1 of ∞)

 Dr. Alexander

 It’s too soon to have a good sample size.
-But it seems to usually work.
+But I get the impression it usually works.
 I think it works because there is nobody at Mr. Smith’s workplace – maybe nobody in the entire world – who cares whether Mr. Smith brings a chair into work.
 Somebody wrote up a procedure for employees using special chairs, so that they’re not the sort of cowboys who make decisions without procedures.
 Somebody else feels like they have to enforce it, so that they’re not the sort of rebel who flouts procedures.
 But nobody cares.

 I think a lot about David Graeber’s work on bulls**t jobs.
 In an efficient market, why would profit-focused companies employ a bunch of people who by their own admission aren’t doing anything valuable?
-I’ve been wondering about this for a long time, and I try to notice when something I’m doing is bulls**t.
+I’ve been wondering about this for a long time and I try to notice when something I’m doing is bulls**t.
 I guess this fits the bill.
 It seems to be an issue of people spending time and money to create and satisfy procedures that degenerate into rituals, so that they can look all procedural and responsible in front of – courts? regulators? investors?
 I don’t know.
-But I wonder how much of the economy is made of things like this.
+But I wonder how much of the economy is made of something like this.

 Leave a Reply